 Patients having eczema usually suffer from insomnia.
 The itchy sensation on the entire body is the main reason for the same.
 Anti-histamines can be used to make yourself less itchy and drowsier.
 A warm, relaxing bath with lukewarm water would certainly assist your sleep cycle.

 3. Control Your Diet

-Gluten, nutty products, fish and other food items provide a serious health risk to eczematic patients.
-Consumption of high-calorie compounds such as caffeine, sugar, alcohol, processed foods deteriorates an eczematic flare.
+Gluten, nutty products, fish, and other food items provide a serious health risk to eczematic patients.
+Consumption of high-calorie compounds such as caffeine, sugar, alcohol, and processed foods deteriorates an eczematic flare.

 4. Keep Exercising

 Keeping your body active holds an important position in one’s health.
 All forms of exercise such as weightlifting, boxing, running, playing football, etc. are acceptable to eczema patients.
 But, swimming is certainly the most effective and useful technique to keep yourself active while suffering from eczema.
 Swimming makes sure that your body does not lose a huge amount of moisture.
 This aids in the protection against the dry, itchy rash of eczema.

 Sweat is certainly a trigger for eczema, hence make sure that you take a good bath post your workout routine!

 Hope this helps you develop a sound mind in a sound body having a sound skin!